Parklands At Birr Castle Demesne

 Forest Bathing

 Over the past few years, many of us have become aware that spending mindful time in the woods is beneficial for both the body and the soul.
-The practice of shinrin-yoku, literally, forest bath, is understood in Japanese culture to be a critical factor in the fight against diseases of the mind and body, boosting the immune system, lowering blood pressure, and aiding sleep.
+The practice of shinrin-yoku, literally "forest bath," is understood in Japanese culture to be a critical factor in the fight against diseases of the mind and body, boosting the immune system, lowering blood pressure, and aiding sleep.

 Giants Grove